waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available.
 ```

-Before you go any further, study the syntax of our bike availability test with your pair partner.  **There is a critical learning to be had here.**  What do the curly braces in the line `expect { docking_station.release_bike }.to raise_error` mean?
-Why couldn't we have used ordinary parentheses instead: `expect(docking_station.release_bike).to raise_error`?
-Do not proceed until you have understood this distinction.
-Ask an Alumni Helper or coach to explain if you are stuck.  **These are the subtle nuances in computer programming that differentiate a hacky hobbyist from a serious junior developer.**

 Then time to move on to [Stage 5](boris_bikes_stage_5.md)!